 2. Packaging Strategy

 Tiered pricing is a packaging technique common within SaaS to create a “good”, “better” and “best” plan, each with a predefined set of features and quotas.
 Pay As You Go (PAYG) is another packaging technique also called usage-based pricing or consumption based-pricing where a customer purchases a quantity or volume such as number of API transactions.
-PAYG is an accelerant for developer-first or product-first organizations.
-This can also be important when customers have very low levels of usage.
+PAYG can be a revenue accelerant for developer-first or product-first organizations.

 Classic tiered pricing makes it easy for customers to understand their cost and makes pricing more predictable, a plus for large companies purchasing software.
 It’s common and well understood within the SaaS industry reducing complexities around billing.
 In addition, it’s super easy to implement.
 You don’t need any metering or analytics to track usage.
 You can just implement a subscription billing software.